AdobeDocs/experience-manager-pattern-detection.en/help/acv.md

 * Analyze a folder if it has a missing child node.
 Create the nodes manually if the number of folders is manageable, otherwise use a script.
 * For the assets missing the original rendition, either reupload the assets or delete them before migrating.
-* No action required for missing sub-asset's original rendition.
+* No action required for missing subassets original rendition.
 * Reach out to our [Experience Manager Customer Care Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.